aleciabechtold/aleciabechtold/README.md

 `Oxford Comma Truther`

 ### Education
-- I recieved my *Associate in Arts (AA)* from St. Petersburg College in 2021
+- I received my *Associate in Arts (AA)* from St. Petersburg College in 2021
 - I am on track to graduate in the spring of 2026 with my *Bachelor of Science in Electrical Engineering (BSEE)* from USF
 - My concentrations are:
   - *Communcations Systems*